 9.0 LITHIUM BATTERY REPLACEMENT

-The Class 3200 meter has a lithium coin cell battery, which is used to retain the contents of SRAM and the RTC during power outages.
-The battery's life expectancy is greater than 5 years.
+The Class 3400 kWh/Demand meter has a Lithium Battery Cell, which is used to retain the contents of SRAM and the RTC during power outages.
+The battery has a life expectancy of greater than 5 years.